 While you'll find plenty to see and do within the city, Palm Harbor's location makes it an ideal base for day trips.
 Drive roughly 40 minutes south to downtown St. Petersburg or head 40 minutes east to Tampa.

-When to Visit Palm Harbor, FL
+When should you plan your trip to Palm Harbor, FL?

 Palm Harbor enjoys its best weather during winter and spring.
 While you'll love the warm, pleasant weather the city enjoys during these seasons, you may not be such a fan of the prices on accommodations.
 While Palm Harbor doesn't experience the same dramatic visitor increase of larger Florida cities, hotels in the region can't offer the type of price competition in larger cities in the state.
 If you have the money to spend, you won't regret vacationing during this popular time of year.
 Make sure to book a room early to avoid disappointment.

 If you want to save some money, try traveling during the shoulder season.
 Temperatures are a little hotter in May, October, and November, but the weather is rarely unbearable.
 Book a Palm Harbor hotel with a pool to make sure you can cool off at the end of a busy day.

 Summer is the peak travel season for many cities, but not Palm Harbor.
 Even the locals want to escape the oppressive mid-year heat.